Boundary Waters Forest Fire Information

 CURRENT BWCA FOREST FIRE RESTRICTIONS IN PLACE:

-BWCAW Minnesota side: NONE
+BWCAW Minnesota side: Only propane stoves, no campfires

-Canada’s Quetico Provincial Park: NONE
+Canada’s Quetico Provincial Park: HIGH

 In the BWCA forest fire is a natural part of the Boundary Waters ecosystem, and important for healthy forests.
 Until around 1970, federal land managers remained obsessed with controlling large fires.
 But during the 1960s, scientific research increasingly demonstrated the positive role fire played in forest ecology.
 This led in the early 1970s to a radical change in Forest Service policy—to let fires burn when and where appropriate.
 It began with allowing natural-caused fires to burn in designated wilderness areas.
 Letting fire burn inside the wilderness when possible is a keystone of wilderness management policy.
 It is in places like the BWCAW where such natural forces can be allowed to function.
 There are few places where that is still an option today.